oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

   - GetVCN
   - GetVNIC
   - GetInstance
-- The default `OCI_HOSTNAME_FORMAT` is "public_ip" and so the generated inventory would only contain compute instances with public IP.
+- The default `OCI_HOSTNAME_FORMAT` is "public_ip" and so the generated inventory would only contain compute instances with a public IP.
 This is useful when your ansible controller node is outside the OCI VCN (as Ansible can only reach instances with public IPs).
 However if you are running Ansible in a compute instance within your OCI VCN that has access to all subnets within yuor VCN and can reach compute instances with private ips, set `OCI_HOSTNAME_FORMAT` to "private_ip" to fetch nodes with private IPs as well.